Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Planes as the Result of an Interplay with the Multi-Scale Cosmic Web

 The two panels confirm that the trend is robust to small changes in definition.
 It is also apparent, that most isotropic, less co-rotating systems tend to be the ones with very large numbers of satellites (also the most massive ones), in line with their higher connectivity.
 As a direct consequence, these are also clearly the ones with ``thickest" stream-plane as these systems' local environment is better described by a large number of streams reaching the halo from multiple directions than a planar configuration of streams.

 To better assess the connection between the geometry of the gas streams and the existence of a satellite plane, Figure~\ref{fig:stream_sat_align}, right panel, shows the relationship between the axis ratio of on-plane satellites $c/a_{\rm [on-plane]}$ and the angle $\theta_{\rm stream}$ between the stream-plane and the best-fit satellite plane.
 We find that elongated distributions of satellites, also the most co-rotating, tend to be more aligned with their surrounding gas streams, In particular, 5 out of the 6 most pronounced planar and co-rotating distributions lie within 30$^o$ of their surrounding stream-plane (in particular all 3 of the ``full co-rotating" systems, for which all ``on-plane" satellites co-rotate).
 In comparison, all 3 of the systems with low co-rotation ($R_{\rm cr}<0.7$) show a mid-plane misaligned by more than 55$^o$ from their stream-plane.

 The Pearson $r$-coefficient of this linear trend is 0.66.
+However, what is perhaps more informative here is the striking bimodality in terms of orientation with local streams (aligned/orthogonal), with no system lying between 30$^o$ and 58$^o$ of their stream-plane.
 Once again, it is striking that such a trend is detected at $z \approx 0$ despite the substantial mixing and rarefaction of cosmic gas and despite the fact that satellites are the product of earlier accretion.
-This suggests that a relative stability of streams, hence of planar accretion of gas and satellites into the host halo, might be necessary to form a plane of satellites around a Milky Way analog.
+This suggests that a relative stability of streams, hence of planar accretion of gas and satellites into the host halo, might be necessary to form a plane of satellites around a local massive galaxy analog.